zedif/gitlab-novice/episodes/02-gitlab-projects.md

 ### Markdown

-Markdown is a markup language, like HTML on which the World Wide Web is based, whose markup directives, indicating for example that something is a headline or a list item, are such that they serve their purpose even in the plain text form.
+Markdown is a markup language, like HTML on which the World Wide Web is based or wikitext used to write Wikipedia’s content.
+Its markup directives, indicating for example that something is a headline or a list item, are such that they serve their purpose even in the plain text form.

 There exist many variants (or flavors) of Markdown and GitLab has [its own](https://docs.gitlab.com/ee/user/markdown.html).
 Other than for rendering